 “Okay,” he finally agreed.
 “But be careful.”

 “Great, Mamede.
 Thanks!”

-Before he had a chance to change his mind, I grabbed the espeque post and stepped up on the steering bench.
+Before he had a chance to change his mind, I grabbed the espeque post and stepped up onto the steering bench.
 Though I was only a couple of feet higher up there, it felt like a different world.
 Every little jerk the jangada made became a big jerk, causing me to grip the mast with both hands for support.
-That I would soon need to lift that same mast over my head was an irony I did not fully appreciate right then.
+That I would soon need to lift that same mast over my head was an irony I did not fully appreciate at the time.

 Mamede was watching and saw my consternation.